-Our mom is an avid gardener.
+You see, it started with our mom, who is an avid gardener.
 Actually, avid is an understatement.
 She’s a plant whisperer.
-The only bane of her greenthumbery are the dreaded garden pests.
+The only bane of her greenthumbery is the dreaded garden pests.

 Well, that, and when we used to have food fights using her lovingly cultivated vegetables (so sorry mom!)

 We recently discovered (yes, as adults – a term we use loosely) that we can hatch some voracious garden pest hunters: praying mantis!
 So, it’s become an annual tradition to release them into mom’s garden.

 Alright, and praying mantes are COOL.